dennisXZX/devops-notes/Docker.md

 `docker create IMAGE_NAME` create an instance of the image

-`docker start CONTAINER_NAME` run the startup command of the instance
+`docker start CONTAINER_NAME` run the startup command of the instance, use `-ai` flag to attach the STDOUT/STDERR

 `docker run -d IMAGE_NAME` is equal to `docker create` + `docker start`.
 Use `-d` flag to run containers in the background